Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Homestead Exemption program allows senior citizens and permanently and totally disabled Ohioans that meet annual state set income requirements to reduce their property tax burden by shielding some of the market value of their home from taxation.

-The Homestead Exemption, which takes the form of a credit on property tax bills, allows qualifying homeowners a reduction that is equal to the taxes that would otherwise be charged on up to $25,000 of the market value of their home.
+In 2024, the Homestead Exemption, which takes the form of a credit on property tax bills, allows qualifying homeowners a reduction that is equal to the taxes that would otherwise be charged on up to $26,200 of the market value of their home.

 Total income (for both the applicant and the applicants spouse) that can not exceed the amount set by state law (see Homestead Exemption Application (PDF)), which is adjusted annually for inflation.
 Total income is defined as the modified adjusted gross income (MAGI) for Ohio tax purposes.
 MAGI is essentially the Ohio adjusted gross income (OAGI) plus business income that has been deducted in computing OAGI on line 11 of Ohio Schedule A.